-- As Dormouse pupils continue their learning further into the year, along with practising controlling their decisions we are practising making things happen, noticing the reaction and commenting on it! - Pupils take part in a range of sessions to encourage them to explore and engage with their environment: - Local area walks (not timetabled these take place when staffing allows) - Exploratory sessions in walkers allow pupils to explore and discover as well as to develop independence (and physical!) skills - Focussed sessions encourage pupils to realise they can impact their surroundings.
-This is practised through use of switch controlled toys and music programmes, cause and effect toys such as space blankets and targeted eye gaze games such as those featured on Look2Learn. - Additional sessions linked to Art and Design will see Dormouse class channeling their inner scientists, combining baking soda and vinegar, dunking bathbombs and more to create awesome effects! - > All pupils have weekly opportunities to visit and explore the sensory room as part of their Physio sessions as well as daily use of our class sensory corner
+- As Dormouse pupils continue their learning further into the year, along with practising controlling their decisions we are practising exploring and noting features - of our outside local area including the school grounds and further afield!
+Pupils take part in a range of sessions to encourage them to explore and engage with their environment: - Local area walks (weekly in the school grounds and further afield when possible) including special events such as Teddy Bear hunts and picnics! - Exploratory sessions in walkers allow pupils to explore and discover as well as to develop independence (and physical!) skills - Focussed sessions encourage pupils to realise they can impact their surroundings.
+This is practised through use of switch controlled toys and music programmes, cause and effect toys such as space blankets and targeted eye gaze games such as those featured on Look2Learn. - All pupils have weekly opportunities to visit and explore the sensory room as part of their Physio sessions as well as daily use of our class sensory corner

-Art and Design -
+Art and Design - Colour and Shape

 - Art is a favourite topic for all of Dormouse Class!
-As described in the previous slide this term we are focussing on the process of creating effects rather than the product. - As the term progresses pupils will move towards not only creating but noticing, commenting on and making choices to control and change their experiments.
-These changes could involve quantity, colour, catalyst and more. - Pupils will practise using symbols, switches and more to choose between a range of resources as well as to choose core vocabulary to direct actions. - Key skills explored will centre around use of hands and eyes to locate, hold/dwell and manipulate.
+In our sessions we focussing on the process of creating effects rather than the product. - As the term progresses pupils will move towards not only creating but noticing, commenting on and making choices to create contrasting designs.
+These could involve quantity, colour or/and texture to promote early awareness of pattern. - Pupils will use water in various ways including as bubbles, a catalyst to create an effect, ice cubes full of paint and more! - Key skills explored will centre around use of hands and eyes to locate, choose, hold/dwell and manipulate.
 Pupils will be encouraged to generalise skills practised in Literacy and Maths such as to make choices between preferred resources, use more and stop and explore a small collection of items to select the one they would like to use.